 PROGRAM FOR ADULT COLLEGE EDUCATION (MCC-PACE).
-This district-wide evening, weekend, online program is designed for working students interested in pursuing a certificate or degree.
-This is accomplished by offering a variety of instructional delivery options and comprehensive support systems.
+This district-wide evening, weekend, online program is designed for working students interested in pursuing a certificate or degree in 6 semesters or less.
+This is accomplished by offering a variety of instructional delivery options and flexible course scheduling options.